Skip to main content Skip to footer

 At Coventry University we believe that the food we supply should be delicious and high quality with sustainability at the heart of every meal we serve.

-We work in partnership with catering providers at all our locations to enhance sustainability throughout the whole life cycle of the catering services we provide; from sourcing, preparing, serving, through to waste food and packaging.
-This is a key area in our tender processes, ensuring our contractors share our ethos to embed sustainability throughout all of our catering activities.
+We work in partnership with the catering providers at all our locations to enhance sustainability throughout the whole life cycle of the catering services we provide; from sourcing, preparing, serving, through to waste food and packaging.
+This is a key area in our tender processes, ensuring our contractors share our ethos to embed sustainability throughout all our catering activities.

 Food has a unique contribution to make to the United Nations Sustainable Development Goals with the potential to impact on most of the goals; zero hunger, health, wellbeing and life on land being a few.